alikthename/sotnikdv.github.io/_posts/2015-03-29-i-wanna-blog.markdown

 ---
 layout: post
-title:  "I wanna blog too!"
+title:  "Who wanna technical blog too?"
 date:   2015-03-29 20:00:20
 categories: Common Beginners
 ---

+Please hold on and find few minutes for [this interesting article](http://http://blog.vjeux.com/2011/analysis/start-a-technical-blog-its-worth-it.html), IMHO it's a good summary why you should consider to create your own blog.

-So guys, just to avoid a lot of questions, let me explain what you need to create a blog.
+So let me explain what you need to create a blog.
 Most of you are experienced engineers, so this post is not for you, but for beginners.

 You can use existing platforms like [blogspot](http://blogspot.com) or [wordpress](http://wordpress.com).

 I decided to go with simple static site and external systems for comments etc. So it can be placed on [GitHub Pages][pages-gh] or any hosting.
 I've used [Jekyll][jekyll] as the template processor with [Kasper theme][kasper].
 A bit more themes are available [here](http://jekyllthemes.org/)

 This blog is available in my [GitHub](https://github.com/sotnikdv/sotnikdv.github.io) repository, feel free to fork and change to start your own blog.
 Please don't forget to delete my posts from `_posts` directory.

+**Take a look** at the [Textile Reference Manual for RedCloth 4](http://redcloth.org/textile/) which is a simple text markup language used in this blog.

 ### Local development and deploy to any server